 From manufacturers to technology companies, today’s marketplace calls for every company to be a high-tech company.
 The evolution of e-commerce, mobile, cloud, and robots combined with rising wages and skilled labor scarcity has greatly contributed to technology becoming a prevalent part of the modern business model.
 As mobile device popularity increases, digital experiences are more important than ever for your customers.
 Design and user experience now play a much deeper role in the successful integration of technology into business.
 The proliferation of mobile devices and the need for presenting complex information on a small screen have accentuated the importance of design & Design Thinking in every software application.
+Design Thinking benefits organizations by innovating and simplifying the business processes involved by understanding the end user needs.
+According to a 2016 Gartner Research Circle survey of enterprise mobile app development, mobile-first app design and development remains elusive to more than two-thirds of companies undertaking mobile development.
 Companies such as Airbnb, Hyatt have implemented Design Thinking and created value for themselves solving real problems.

 So, What is Design Thinking?